2004 Indian Ocean earthquake and tsunami: Energy released

 Because of its enormous energy release and shallow rupture depth, the earthquake generated remarkable seismic ground motions around the globe, particularly due to huge Rayleigh (surface) elastic waves that exceeded 10 mm in vertical amplitude everywhere on Earth.
 The record section plot displays vertical displacements of the Earth's surface recorded by seismometers from the IRIS/USGS Global Seismographic Network plotted with respect to time (since the earthquake initiation) on the horizontal axis, and vertical displacements of the Earth on the vertical axis (note the 1 cm scale bar at the bottom for scale).
 The seismograms are arranged vertically by distance from the epicentre in degrees.
 The earliest, lower amplitude signal is that of the compressional (P) wave, which takes about 22 minutes to reach the other side of the planet (the antipode; in this case near Ecuador).
 The largest amplitude signals are seismic surface waves that reach the antipode after about 100 minutes.
 The surface waves can be clearly seen to reinforce near the antipode (with the closest seismic stations in Ecuador), and to subsequently encircle the planet to return to the epicentral region after about 200 minutes.
 A major aftershock (magnitude 7.1) can be seen at the closest stations starting just after the 200-minute mark.
 The aftershock would be considered a major earthquake under ordinary circumstances but is dwarfed by the mainshock.
+The TOPEX/Poseidon and Jason-1 satellites happened to pass over the tsunami as it was crossing the ocean and anomalies in the order of 500 mm were measured.